Skip to main content

 What Is Stop and Frisk?

 The police can stop somebody they think may have committed a crime.
-They are also entitled to pat the individual down to determine if they have any weapons on their person.
-However, the police aren't allowed to target people willy-nilly.
+They are also entitled to pat the individual down to determine if they have any weapons on them.
+But, the police aren’t allowed to target people arbitrarily.
+They also can’t single someone out based on their race, ethnicity, religion, or other protected characteristic.

-Do you know what it's like to be minding your business when, suddenly, a police officer approaches you?
-They have questions for you, and you aren't sure how to respond.
+Imagine you’re minding your business when, suddenly, a police officer approaches you.
+They have questions for you, and you aren’t sure how to respond.
 When you hesitate in responding, the officer aggressively pushes you against a fence and does a pat-down search of your outer clothing to check for concealed weapons.
 Instead, they discover a vial of cocaine.

-Was the police officer acting within the law?
-It depends on whether the court will characterize the search as a "stop and frisk."
-What is stop and frisk, and how do you know if it's legal?
-A stop and frisk occurs when a police officer stops you for questioning and pats down your clothing to see if you're carrying a gun or knife.
+Whether the officer acted within the law in this scenario depends on whether the court will characterize the search as a "stop and frisk."
+A stop and frisk occurs when a police officer stops you for questioning and pats down your clothing to see if you’re carrying a gun, knife, or other weapon.
 Although the U.S. Supreme Court has upheld this practice, there are still boundaries that police cannot cross.

 When Can Police Stop and Frisk You?